 Xilinx Zynq, Zynq UltraScale+ MPSoC (64-bit ARM Cortex-A53 and 32-bit ARM Cortex-R5), Microblaze, PPC405 running on a Virtex4 FPGA, PPC440 running on a Virtex5 FPGA.

-Win32 port GCC, Visual Studio 2010 Express, MingW, Open Watcom, Borland, Paradigm
+Win32 port.
+A port for the Linux Simulator is available as well.
+GCC, Visual Studio 2010 Express, MingW, Open Watcom, Borland, Paradigm

 Tricore, MICO32, Blackfin, Jennic, eZ80, SuperH and others.